lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 **Figure 5**

 In Scotland (Figure 4), Edinburgh leads the way.
-Despite the city being visited by millions of tourists each year ([in 2016 alone, 12,348,425 passengers transited through the airport](http://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Airports/Datasets/)), a staggering 22.15% of all businesses are currently non-compliant, according the criteria used in this analysis.
+Despite the city being visited by millions of tourists each year ([in 2016 alone, 12,348,425 passengers transited through the airport](http://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Airports/Datasets/)), a staggering 22.15% of all businesses are currently non-compliant, as per the criteria used in this analysis.
 In Glasgow, numbers are better: 12.38% of the 5,209 businesses are a no go.

 In the rest of the UK (Figure 5), a different system yields different values.
 Birmingham is on top of the list: nearly 1% of the subjected businesses have unsatisfactory hygiene ratings.
 Greater London comes next at 0.418%, and then Liverpool, at 0.404%.
 The best-performing city seems to be Belfast, where the compliance is 100%.